 What is EMC ?

-The Electron Microscopy Centre (EMC) is a research base with multiple users, designed for high performance scientific research and education/specialisation of young researchers.
+The Electron Microscopy Center (EMC) is a research base with multiple users, designed for high performance scientific research and education/specialisation of young researchers.
 Its activities cover a large number of scientific domains: physics, chemistry, geology, mineralogy, geography, animal and plant biology (with special emphasis on cellular and molecular biology, biochemistry and physiology) pharmacology, human and animal medicine, ecology and environment protection, as well as industry areas, such as: food technology, mining, oil industry, metallurgy and chemical industry.

 The main activities taking place in our seven laboratories include: